-This may be required when a single brick is damaged or stained, or when a portion of a brick needs to be removed in order to install mechanicals, such running an electrical outlet or plumbing pipe.
-Or you may wish to refurbish your fireplace.
+Excising a single brick while leaving surrounding brick intact and in good shape is often required when a single brick is damaged or stained, a fireplace needs to be refurbished, or a portion of a brick wall or the brick itself needs to be removed to install mechanicals, such as a vent, an electrical outlet, or a plumbing pipe.

 - Narrow masonry chisel